Islip Town to spend $6M to improve flood-prone areas

 “Unfortunately, it is a very challenging battle as sea levels rise and more storms seem imminent,” she added.

-Congress approved ARPA in 2021 to help mitigate economic impacts of the pandemic.
+Congress approved ARPA in 2021 to help mitigate economic impacts of the COVID-19 pandemic.
 Distributed funds must be used to replace lost revenue, address public health issues, provide premium pay for essential workers or boost infrastructure.
-Monies must be allocated by the end of this year and spent by the end of 2026.
+Money must be allocated by the end of this year and spent by the end of 2026.
 Unused funds will return to the federal government.

-Residents have peppered officials at all levels of government for help for nearly a decade, Newsday previously reported, describing rising waters that have destroyed cars and forced neighbors to miss important doctor appointments and days of work.
+Residents have peppered officials at all levels of government for help for nearly a decade, Newsday previously reported, describing rising waters that have destroyed cars and forced neighbors to miss important appointments and days of work.

 Town officials previously said they are seeking "assistance" and "direct involvement" from the Army Corps of Engineers to assess potential solutions.